 Best places to eat in the Namdapha National Park

-While you may not find anything too fancy in or around the national park, there are several small eateries in Miao that serve a variety of lip-smacking food like the famous Tibetan momos and noodles.
+While you may not find anything too fancy in or around the national park, there are several small eateries in Miao that serve a variety of lip-smacking food like momos and noodles.
 There are also a few inspection bungalow caretakers who can arrange for food on request.
 However, it is best advised to carry your food items with you that can be cooked easily if you’re not so comfortable with experimenting with the local cuisines.

 How to reach the Namdapha National Park